 Shellie Bailey-Shah, Editor at KidTripster, said her family takes all of their paid time off, so she also doesn’t understand why anyone wouldn’t take all of their vacation.

 In my next letter, we’ll explore what our members think we can do about some of these issues.
-In the meantime, I urge you to add your voice to this conversation by filling out the form below and submitting it.
-We greatly appreciate your taking the time and look forward to working with you to make America #TakeFamilyTime more.
+We greatly appreciate your taking the time and look forward to working with you to help America #TakeFamilyTime more.

 Rainer Jenss, FTA Founder and President